Shivendr0309/BioArchive/README.md

 The application focuses on delivering a professional blogging experience with secure authentication, rich text editing, Cloudinary-powered media uploads, user profiles, bookmarks, comments, and a personalized dashboard.

 ---
+# 💡 Why BioArchive?

+BioArchive was built to provide a modern and intuitive blogging experience while showcasing best practices in full-stack web development.

+The project focuses on secure authentication, scalable backend architecture, cloud-based media management, and a responsive user interface.
+It demonstrates the complete lifecycle of a production-style MERN application—from API design and database management to deployment on modern cloud platforms.

 <div align="center">